 The strong dollar means that sales growth outside the US can translate into zero growth or even sales declines in dollar terms.
 Arguably, by investing now when the dollar is strong, I am exposed to the risk of the dollar depreciating against the euro.
 A weaker dollar, though, would mean higher sales in dollar terms, which would compensate in large measure for any loss of value from a weaker currency: it’s a case of swings and roundabouts.

-At the current share price, I am more than happy to maintain my high exposure to Apple.
+At the current share price, I am more than happy to maintain my high exposure to Apple, and will be keeping a close eye on the Apple Prognose (Apple Forecast), stock prices, and dividends to ensure that this is something that will be worth my time and money going forward.
 I’m hoping that this particular Apple will not fall to earth.

 Colm Fagan is an active private investor.
 The purpose of this column is to demystify the world of stocks and shares.
 It does not purport to give advice.